projf/projf-explore/README.md

 ### SystemVerilog

-We use a few choice features from SystemVerilog to make Verilog a little more pleasant.
+We’ll use a few choice features from SystemVerilog to make Verilog a little more pleasant.
 If you’re familiar with Verilog, you’ll have no trouble.
-All the designs are tested with Yosys and Vivado.
+All the SystemVerilog features used are compatible with recent versions of Verilator, Yosys, and Xilinx Vivado